Jump to content

 3. Service clubs are experiencing a startling decline in membership.
 Todays young parents aren't joining, and their children aren't witnessing the example of selfless acts of community service that SSScout recounts.

 4. Children learn what we teach.
 Most "charitable" fundraisers nowadays, at church, school, sports, and scouts, have some sort of personal payoff for the kids.
 Service hours are not just for advancement, anymore.
 We also have them for Confirmation and graduation requirements.
 Everybody is getting in on the act.
 What used to be cheerfully and anonymously dropped into a collection basket is now in a computer coded envelope, recorded and reviewed annually.
 Quid pro quo religion.
 This is the world we have created and live in.
-I can't blame the kids one bit for learning what we have t
+I can't blame the kids one bit for learning what we have taught them.

 5. On whether or not OA would treat tobacco use differently from recreational drug use, I don't know.
 I suppose some aspects of the infractions are the same, but others are not.
 Both should be reported and dealt with, but not necessarily at the same level, and not with the same severity.
 I do know that a school would treat it differently.
 Tobacco use would be dealt with by the principal or dean of students.
 Recreational drug use is an expulsion level offense requiring school board notification and action.